MingFaTW/SmartSeating/README.md

 # SmartSeating

-SmartSeating is a project that developing for NPTU online exam platform --- party used, as for designing seating chart and exam proctoring mode.
+SmartSeating is a project that developing for NPTU online exam platform ---  [PARTY](<https://party.nptu.edu.tw/>) used, as for designing seating chart and exam proctoring mode.

 Independent project during college～